LaurePiechaczyk/project2_code_institute/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) | used to inspect the elements, codes and to see the how the site look like on various phones and tablets

 - [DeepL](https://www.deepl.com/) | used to translate words from French to English and to write the content of the website and the 'Read me' file

+-  [Xbox Game Bar](https://www.microsoft.com/en-us/p/xbox-game-bar/9nzkpstsnw4p?activetab=pivot:overviewtab) | used to make the video to present the website in the read me file

+- [Crop-video](https://crop-video.com/) | used to crop the video to present the website in the read me file

+- [Ezgif](https://ezgif.com/optimize/ezgif-2-af1b3b441270.gif) |  used to transform the video into gif to present the website in the read me file

 # Tests